raspberrypilearning/animated-story/en/step_8.md

 ### Remove setTimeout

-You can remove the setTimeout in imageObserver, as you don't want people to see the spinner image if they don't have to.
+You can remove the `setTimeout` in `imageObserver`, as you don't want people to see the spinner image if they don't have to.

 --- task ---

 Open the `scripts.js` file.

-Remove setTimeout.
+Remove `setTimeout`.

 --- code ---
 ---